breathe/NotebookScripter/README.md

 ## Execute a notebook in isolated subprocess

 `run_notebook` executes notebook's within the same process as the caller.
-Sometimes more isolation between notebook executions is desired or requried.
+Sometimes more isolation between notebook executions is desired or requeried.
 NotebookScripter provides a run_notebook_in_process function for this case:

 ```python
 from NotebookScripter import run_notebook_in_process